mattcorr-lhl/CityBikes-API-Project/README.md

 - Parsing the data from the API into the Pandas DataFrame was the biggest hurdle to overcome for me.
 I had written out most of the code for the `notebooks/yelp_foursquare_EDA.ipynb` notebook when I realized that the station ID needed to be included in the API result DataFrame.
 This meant I had to go back and rewrite a lot of my previous work to account for this.

+- I found the lack of a "Restauraunt" category in the Yelp API kind of frustrating.
+They had subcategories (e.g. Scottish Food), but a general tag to encompass all of them would have been nice for analysis reasons

 - The tight limitation of the Yelp API meant that I had to consider how often I could query the API.
 Resulting in me making multiple API keys to compensate.

 ## Future Goals